humanai-foundation/RenAIssance/RenAIssance_Transformer_OCR_Utsav_Rai/code/README.md

 - `generate_text_from_image_segment`: A function for generating text from a single image segment.
 - `sort_key`: A function for sorting filenames based on numeric values.

+### `datautils`

+Please refer to rthe eadme provided in this directory

+### `CRAFT`

+Text detection model by [CRAFT: Character-Region Awareness For Text detection](https://github.com/clovaai/CRAFT-pytorch)

+### `finetuning`

+This directory contains several examples of finetuning trocr model and epirical findings relevant to achieve higher accuracy.
 ## Usage

 ### Training the Model